gotthardp/rabbitmq-email/README.md

 To send emails, you should bind these queues to your exchange and then publish a message to this exchange.

+No content filtering is performed in this direction.

 ## Installation